th-ch/youtube-music/README.md

 - **Music Together**: Share a playlist with others.
 When the host plays a song, everyone else will hear the same song

 - **Navigation**: Next/Back navigation arrows directly integrated in the interface, like in your favorite browser

-- **No Google Login**: Remove Google login buttons and links from the interface

 - **Notifications**: Display a notification when a song starts playing ([interactive notifications](https://user-images.githubusercontent.com/78568641/114102651-63ce0e00-98d0-11eb-9dfe-c5a02bb54f9c.png)